Tushartz0204/simple-landing-page/Readme.md

 <br>
 author : Tushar vaidya
 <br>
-it basically shows a simple front end landing page,made by using HTML and CSS only.
+it basically shows a simple front end landing page, made by using HTML and CSS only.